 Figure 5-4.
-Installing Coil Load Chain Using Two "C" Links (single line of load chain.)
+Installing Coil Load Chain Using Two "C" Links (1/4, 1/2 & 1 ton hoists)

 Note: In the event the old chain is to be removed from the hoist and reinstalled, a short length of chain (about 18" long) must be run into hoist when the old chain is removed.
 This short length can then be used in the same manner as shown in Paragraph 5-2.a(3).
 Be sure to use the proper number of open "C" links in order to correctly position end link on tail end of chain to fit anchor at side of hoist frame.